5 key milestones in your kitten's growth

 At five days old, they will open their eyes, and after around a week their umbilical cord drops off.
-They will start to gain between 10g to 30g of weight each day, so it's important to weigh them daily and monitor their mother’s behaviour in case she prevents them from feeding.
+They will start to gain between 10g to 30g of weight each day, so it's important to weigh them daily and monitor their mother’s behavior in case she prevents them from feeding.

 Two weeks into a kitten’s life